dgangan/gsc_cli_scripts/README.md

-# gsc_cli_scripts
+# TS CLI Scripts
-CLI cripts for GSC/TS internal usage
+CLI cripts for TS internal usage

+At the moment following is present:

+* **getHspStatCacLink.py**